timschofield/webERP/css/aguapop/README.txt

 Fred Schuettler

-The 'footer.inc.NEW' file must be used with this theme to make the 'aguapop' theme look right.
+The 'footer.php.NEW' file must be used with this theme to make the 'aguapop' theme look right.
-Just copy it to: ~/webERP/includes/ and then rename the existing footer.inc as a backup before renaming this 'footer.inc.NEW' to 'footer.inc'.
+Just copy it to: ~/webERP/includes/ and then rename the existing footer.php as a backup before renaming this 'footer.php.NEW' to 'footer.php'.

 It will not adversely affect any of the existing themes, but it most definately will be required.